-- Restricting calorie intake may cause nutritional deficiencies and eating disorders if you are not careful about what you are consuming.
+- Restricting calorie intake may cause nutritional deficiencies, and eating disorders and affect your overall fitness if you are not careful about what you are consuming.

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.